huggingface/dataset-viewer/README.md

 ## Ask for a new feature 🎁

-The datasets server API pre-processes the datasets to make them ready to use in your apps.
-If you think about a new feature, please comment on tthe [existing requests](https://github.com/huggingface/datasets-server/issues?q=is%3Aissue+is%3Aopen+label%3A%22feature+request%22), or [open a new issue](https://github.com/huggingface/datasets-server/issues/new).
+The datasets server pre-processes the datasets to make them ready to use in your apps using the API: list of the splits, first rows.

+We plan to [add more features](https://github.com/huggingface/datasets-server/issues?q=is%3Aissue+is%3Aopen+label%3A%22feature+request%22) to the server.
+Please comment there and upvote your favorite requests.

+If you think about a new feature, please [open a new issue](https://github.com/huggingface/datasets-server/issues/new).

 ## Contribute 🤝

-You can help by giving ideas, answering questions, reporting bugs, proposing enhancements, improving the [documentation](https://huggingface.co/docs/datasets-server), fixing bugs.
+You can help by giving ideas, answering questions, reporting bugs, proposing enhancements, improving the documentation, and fixing bugs.
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.

 To install and start contributing to the code, see [DEVELOPER_GUIDE.md](./DEVELOPER_GUIDE.md)

 ## Community 🤗

-- ask for help or answer questions on the [Forum](https://discuss.huggingface.co/c/datasets/10) and [Discord](https://discord.com/channels/879548962464493619/1019883044724822016)
+Ask for help or answer questions on the [Forum](https://discuss.huggingface.co/c/datasets/10) and [Discord](https://discord.com/channels/879548962464493619/1019883044724822016)

-- report bugs, propose enhancements on the code or the documentation in the [GitHub issues](https://github.com/huggingface/datasets-server/issues)
+Report bugs, propose enhancements on the code or the documentation in the [GitHub issues](https://github.com/huggingface/datasets-server/issues)